be human in industry 4.0

 The importance to sympathize, even more, empathize seems to decrease in the value of interpersonal communication.
 It diminished in a form of self-absorbed need to convey a message so willingly, it forgets the essence of human being’s connection.

-The social media Influencers are on a race to create a benevolent way of interactions, but it would soon crash as the number of individuals making a living with it are increasingly boring.
+The social media influencers are on a race to create a benevolent way of interactions, but it would soon crash as the number of individuals making a living with it are increasingly boring.
 Yet something is still missing.
 Nothing can replace true connections of a simple phone call and get togethering at a local coffee shop.

 Missing The Analog Times